git-e-up/BarCrawlApp/README.md

 http://getskeleton.com/
 (download and insert both the normalize.css and skeleton.css into your vendor/assets/stylesheets directory)
 ******************************
-**INFORMATION BELOW IS PART OF THE INITIAL APPLICATION, BUT MOST OF THE COMPLEX RUBY METHODS WERR REDACTED/COMMENTED OUT TO EXPEDITE A VERSION 1.0.
+**INFORMATION BELOW WAS PART OF THE INITIAL APPLICATION, BUT MOST OF THE COMPLEX RUBY METHODS WERR REDACTED/COMMENTED-OUT TO EXPEDITE A VERSION 1.0.
 SOME SCREENSHOTS REFLECT A DEPRECATED UI. **

 Bar/Tavern information: